HiLab-git/HAMIL/README.md

 under TMI minor revision.

 ## Usage
-1. To obtain the background masks
+1. To obtain the background masks.
+(If the background is not white regions, skip this step)

 ```
 utils.generate_bg_masks.py